Premature Birth & How to Prevent It

 There are, however, ways that medical practitioners can decrease the risk of preterm birth, especially when analyzing a mother’s prior health history closely.

 First and foremost, it’s very important for medical practitioners to take a full and accurate health history of the mother to identify any potential risk factors for preterm birth.
-If a mother has these risk of risk factors, the way she will be monitored during prenatal care will be different than a mother without these risk factors.
-This will often mean more appointments with different kinds of assessments – the exact details are the medical practitioner’s responsibility to explain.
+If a mother has these risk factors, doctors and nurses should monitor her pregnancy more closely than that of a mother without these risk factors.
+This will often mean more appointments with different kinds of assessments – the exact details vary from mother to mother.

 What kinds of factors could contribute to preterm birth?